wtbarras/AthMetric/README.md

 ## To Do
 * Shoes
-    - Util functions:
+    - Util functions
         - Add
         - Delete
         - Edit
-    - Endpoints:
+    - Endpoints
         - Add
         - Delete
         - Edit
-    - UI:
+    - UI
         - Display all shoes in shoe tab
 * Some UI work to make things look a little less 2005
     - Nice landing page